- International Fees

 Upon successful completion of this course, the student will be able to:

-- Describe the various types of physical evidence that might be present at an interior crime scene.
+- Describe the various types of physical and biological evidence that might be present at both an indoor and outdoor crime or incident scenes.

 - Explain the various means of scene documentation available and the strengths and weaknesses of each.

-- Explain the value of alternate light sources at a crime scene (and demonstrate their use).
+- Explain the value of using an alternate light source at a scene and demonstrate their use.

 - Explain the personal safety considerations applicable to each technique considered or situation encountered.